Comment on page

 What do you care about?
 What do you want to be notified about?

 represents "your subscribed interest" of a particular concept.
-Concepts that can be subscribed to are:- Bills
+Concepts that can be subscribed to are:

 As described below, subscribing to a concept propagates any events related to that concept into your home feed.